ethannicholas/Frost/docs/overview.md

         ...
     }

-Note that because of this, overloading inner methods is not possible.
+and therefore all of the same rules apply to named inner methods as apply to anonymous inner methods.
+Note that because of how named inner methods are handled, it is not possible to overload inner methods.

 Lambdas
 -------